Skip to Main Content

 2. Be aware that many online materials, such as ebooks, journals articles, and streaming media, are not owned by the library.
 This means that resources may change from semester to semester as subscriptions change.

-4. For use of library materials in your course, such as an article from a database, properly link to the resource instead of making digital copies.
+4. For use of library materials in your course, such as an article from a database, link to the resource using its persistent link instead of downloading or making digital copies.
 If you do not know how to link to a library resource, consult your subject librarian or specialist or contact another library staff member on your campus.

 This page is adapted from Introduction to OER by Rachel Arteaga and Suzanne Wakim which is licensed under a Creative Commons Attribution 4.0 International license.